recursion-ninja/CSCI-499-2021-Fall/assignments/M.V.P.-Presentation.md

 **Slide 3**
 > Remaining work.
 > Because this is a mid-semester demo, you won't have finished everything.
-> Define the next steps in your project, in order to fulfill the goals of your product definition, and present them.
+> Define the next steps for your product, in order to fulfill the goals of your product definition, and present them.
 > **Include a bulleted list of functionality for your final product presentation.**

 **Slide 4 and beyond** *(all optional)*